soheunyi/na_visualization/README.md

 More interpolation methods will be added soon.
 ## Pyodide
-Thanks to [Pyodide](https://github.com/iodide-project/pyodide), this project uses Python on the web.
+Thanks to remarkable [Pyodide](https://github.com/iodide-project/pyodide), this project uses Python on the web.
 ## Dynamic Features
 ### Create Draggable Points
 One can double click to add `FloatingPoint`s on the canvas, which are draggable.
 Enjoy the sight of a dynamic curve as points change their position!